 Weeding and Applying Mulch

 Ensuring your lawn and garden beds are free of weeds is an essential part of keeping your yard and garden happy.
-At Urban Eden, we avoid harmful chemicals as much as possible, so we generally remove weeds manually; either by hand or with the use of specialized tools.
+At Urban Eden, we avoid harmful chemicals as much as possible, so we generally remove weeds manually, either by hand or with the use of specialized tools.
 For weeds growing in cracks in walkways, patios or driveways, boiling water or high acidity vinegar will kill them quickly.
 Once weeds have been cleared from your property, you should add a thick layer of mulch to garden beds.
 Mulch discourages the rapid growth of weeds, slowing down germination and making weeding less of a headache.
 Ensure mulch is at least 2″ thick to discourage rapid regrowth of weeds.
 Mulching also protects desirable plants from winter’s harsh cold.
-For information about organic weed control, click here.
-For information about the benefits of mulching, click here.

 Cleaning Gutters, Driveways and Patios